CodeCargo logo

 Repository Mapping

-Match Jenkins jobs to GitHub repositories using:
+Match legacy jobs to GitHub repositories using:

 • Manual selection - Choose specific repositories from your connected GitHub organization